CSCfi/csc-user-guide/docs/apps/ipyrad.md

 This number of cores is then given to the ipyrad command with option `-c`.
 Further, if you are using more than one node you should define that MPI is in use (--MPI) and that the commands of the pipeline are executed using only one computing core (`-t`).

 In the sample case here we will use 16 cores in one node.
-If the run time is expected to be more than 3 days the job should be submitted to small partition (#SBATCH --partition=longrun).
-In this case we reserve 168 hours ( 7 days).
-Further, in step 3 the clustering commands are executed using only one thread (-t 1 ).
+If the run time is expected to be more than 3 days the job should be submitted to longrun partition (#SBATCH --partition=longrun).
+In this case we reserve 72 hours ( 3 days).
+Further, in step 3 the clustering commands are executed using 20 cores (-c 20) each running one thread (-t 1 ).
 ```text
 #!/bin/bash -l
 #SBATCH --job-name=ipyrad_s3